 More valid research projects studies are being carried out for Complementary Therapies, and BOWEN Therapy is no exception (see below).
 We are not allowed to make claims unless there is a strong evidence base backed by clinical research.

 The public need to know that there are valid alternatives to conventional medicine.
-It is in the interest to find ways of providing a strong evidence base for this therapy.
+It is in everyone’s interest to find ways of providing a strong evidence base for this therapy.

 In the meantime, a non-invasive, gentle therapy such as BOWEN Therapy, EMMETT Technique and NST can take you a long way towards helping preserve health, ease pain and be the best you can.